 Four Attachment Styles

-This attachment style, as the name suggests, is based on a sense of security.
+As the name suggests, this style is based on a sense of security.
 Such people trust the person to whom they are attached, feel safe with them, and believe that at any time, they are ready to provide any help.
-A secure style of attachment builds stable self-esteem and the belief that we have the right to love.
+A secure attachment style builds stable self-esteem and the belief that we have the right to love.

 Avoidant style develops in children whose relationships with their parents are not what they should be.
-As with other styles, parental behavior plays a fundamental role in a child's development.
+As with other styles, parental behavior is fundamental to a child’s development.
 In this case, mistakes made by the parents, such as not accepting the child or not having enough interest, lead to the development of an avoidant style.

 This style is based on distrust.
 It is characterized by a lack of constancy, warmth, and constant fear of losing a caregiver or parent.
 The child experiences constant uncertainty as to the acceptance or interests of the parent.

 This has a lot to do with the life of an adult, leading to various negative aspects.
-We can distinguish here the tendency to exaggerate various behaviors, the feeling of being underestimated, being withdrawn, of being insufficiently good.
-In addition, such people are constantly looking for closeness and tenderness in relationships with other people.
+We can distinguish here the tendency to exaggerate various behaviors, the feeling of being underestimated, withdrawn, or insufficiently good.
+In addition, such people are constantly looking for closeness and tenderness in relationships.
 They are also characterized by a lack of trust in the partner and constant assurances about feelings and commitment.

 Disorganized style has the most negative impact on the rest of a person’s life.
 People with this style most often experienced domestic violence in childhood, both physical and psychological.
 These children are neglected, harmed, and left to their fate.
 Moreover, people with this attachment style are more prone to developing various types of mental illness.